HimanshuSharma123-a/Telco-Customer-Churn-Project/README.md

 ## Insights and Recommendations
-- Highlight churn trends (e.g., month-to-month contracts have a higher churn rate).
+- Highlight churn trends ( month-to-month contracts have a higher churn rate).
-- Identify services that can reduce churn (e.g., offering discounts for annual contracts).
+- Identify services that can reduce churn ( offering discounts for annual contracts).
 - Showcase SQL skills and actionable insights derived from the dataset.